The Effect of Adult Children’s Working Hours on Visits to Elderly Parents: Evidence from the Reduction in Korea’s Legal Workweek

 Date Written: May 8, 2017

-Keywords: Men’s working time, time with parents, work-family conflict, legal workweek, instrumental variable, Koreas
+Keywords: Working hours, time with parents, legal workweek, instrumental variable, Korea

 Suggested Citation: Suggested Citation